arduino/docs-content/content/hardware/09.mega/shields/giga-display-shield/tutorials/drawing-basics/basic-draw.md

   }
 ```

 Lastly, let's draw the plus and minus symbols inside the two circles of the logo.
 The easiest way to draw these is to use the `Display.rect()` function, which will draw a rectangle with the parameters given.
 Let's first give the color with `Display.fill` as we have done before.
-When using `Display.rect()` we can like with the circles before make it easier and use the display's dimensions as the base of the sizes.
+When using `Display.rect()` we can make it easier and use the display's dimensions as the base of the sizes.
 After entering the width and height of the rectangle we can enter:

 ```arduino
   Display.fill(255, 255, 255);